REPORT FOR THE PERIOD FROM 1 JANUARY 2021 TO

 The Manager is committed to treating all Unitholders fairly and equitably.
 All Unitholders enjoy specific rights under the Trust Deed and the relevant laws and regulations.
 These rights include, among other things, the right to participate in profit distributions.

 To ensure transparency in the voting process and better reflect Unitholders’ interests, Ascendas Reit conducts electronic poll voting for all the resolutions proposed at general meetings.
 Nevertheless, for AGM 2021 which was convened and held pursuant to the COVID-19 Temporary Measures Order and the Checklist, Unitholders voted by appointing the chairman of the meeting as their proxy to vote on their behalf.
 One Unit is entitled to one vote.
 Voting procedures and the rules governing general meetings are explained and vote tabulations are disclosed at the general meetings.
 An independent scrutineer is also appointed to validate the vote tabulation procedures.
-Votes cast, for or against and the respective percentages, on each resolution are tallied and displayed ‘live’ onscreen to Unitholders immediately after each resolution is voted on at the general meetings.
+Votes cast, for or against and the respective percentages, on each resolution are tallied and displayed ‘live’ on-screen to Unitholders after each resolution is voted on at the general meetings.
 The total number of votes cast for or against each resolution and the respective percentages are also announced on SGXNet after the general meetings.

 Provision 11.4 of the Code requires an issuer’s Constitution to allow for absentia voting at general meetings of shareholders.
-Ascendas Reit’s Trust Deed currently does not permit Unitholders to vote at general meetings in absentia via mail, email or other electronic or online means.
-The Manager will consider implementing the relevant amendments to Ascendas Reit’s Trust Deed relating to absentia voting after it has carried out careful study and is satisfied that the integrity of information and the authentication of the identity of Unitholders through the internet will not be compromised, and after the implementation of legislative changes to recognise remote voting.
-The Manager is of the view that although full compliance with Provision 11.4 of the Code has not yet been achieved, Unitholders nevertheless have adequate opportunities to communicate their views on matters affecting Ascendas Reit even when they are not in attendance at general meetings.
+Ascendas Reit’s Trust Deed currently does not permit Unitholders to vote at general meetings in absentia (such as via mail or email).
+The Manager will consider implementing the relevant amendments to Ascendas Reit’s Trust Deed to permit absentia voting after it has carried out careful study and is satisfied that the integrity of information and the authentication of the identity of Unitholders through the internet will not be compromised, and after the implementation of legislative changes to recognise remote voting.
+The Manager is of the view that despite the deviation from Provision 11.4 of the Code, Unitholders nevertheless have opportunities to communicate their views on matters affecting Ascendas Reit even when they are not in attendance at general meetings.
 For example, Unitholders may appoint proxies to attend, speak and vote, on their behalf, at general meetings.

-Minutes of the general meetings, recording the substantial and relevant comments made, questions raised, and answers provided, are prepared and are available to Unitholders for their inspection upon request.
+Minutes of the general meetings recording the substantial and relevant comments made, questions raised and answers provided, are prepared and are available to Unitholders for their inspection upon request.
 Minutes of general meetings are also made available on the Website.
 Accordingly, the rights of the Unitholders are consistent with the intent of Principle 11 of the Code.

 Timely Disclosure of Information